Sourcing of materials

 The SCoC is periodically updated to take account of changes in legislation, regulations and Swatch Group guidelines.

-↗ For more information about auditing suppliers, please see the "Supplier Audits" chapter, page 117 of the Sustainability Report.
+↗ For more information about auditing suppliers, please see the "Supplier Audits" chapter, pages 103 / 104 of the Sustainability Report.

 Supplier Audits

-Swatch Group FEPS (Far East Procurement Services) continuously verifies that suppliers and their facilities adhere to the Swatch Group Supplier Code of Conduct and applicable laws and regulations.
-Our supplier audit tools have been updated in the year to align with the new Swatch Group Supplier Code of Conduct launched in 2022.
+Swatch Group FEPS (Far East Procurement Services) continuously verifies that direct suppliers and their facilities adhere to the Swatch Group Supplier Code of Conduct and applicable laws and regulations.
 All production facilities of direct suppliers and designated tier-2 suppliers are required to undergo two independent audits: responsible sourcing (RS audit) audit focus on assessing performance of labor and human rights, health and safety, environmental protection, and business ethics; quality assurance (QA audit) audit focus on verifying quality management system and facilities’ quality assurance processes.

 Minerals and metals from conflict-affected areas

-• Gold is sourced either in its raw state, as a semi-finished product or in powder form (tariff number 7108).
-We only ever source traceable gold, exclusively from official and certified industrial mines in the US, Canada or Australia.
-All of the gold sourced in 2023 under tariff number 7108 comes from Australian mines.
+• Gold is sourced in its raw state according to the tariff number 7108.
+We source traceable gold from official and certified industrial mines in the US, Canada or Australia.
+All of the gold sourced in 2024 under tariff number 7108 comes from Australian mines.
 Carbon footprint was also taken into account when selecting mines.

 • The tungsten used is sourced in powder form (tariff number 8101 10 00) via European suppliers and is produced from fully recycled base material.

-• OECD Due Diligence Guidance for Responsible Business Conduct 3
+• OECD Due Diligence Guidance for Responsible Business Conduct.

-• OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas 4
+• OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

-• Practical actions for companies to identify and address the worst forms of child labor in mineral supply chains 5
+• Practical actions for companies to identify and address the worst forms of child labor in mineral supply chains.

 Child Labor